 AI ’’Made in Europe’’: governmental strategies and business challenges

-9:00 – 9:10 Welcome speech by the Minister of Economy and Innovations Virginijus Sinkevičius ’’Can Europe become another AI superpower?’’
+9:00 – 9:10 Welcome speech by Carl Christian Buhr, Deputy Head of Cabinet of the Commissioner for Digital Econo-my and Society, European Commission ’’Can Europe become another AI superpower?’’

 9:15- 10:05 Discussion: AI for government: Advancing the European Comprehensive Strategy for AI: Europe has world-class researchers, laboratories and start-ups in the field of AI.
 The EU is also strong in robotics and has world-leading transport, healthcare and manufacturing sectors that should adopt AI to remain competitive.
 However, fierce international competition requires coordinated action for the EU to be at the forefront of AI development.
 What needs to be done for Europe to boost its advantages in AI?
 How member states who already adopted national strategies on AI could lead to a common EU approach on AI?